 The program is open to students with previous doctoral-level training.
 Basic scientists, medical students and physicians in post-graduate or post-doctoral training programs are eligible to apply to the ScM in clinical and translational research.

 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
-The application opens August 16.
+The application opens in mid-August each year.

 GRE general test is required except for medical school graduates who may substitute the MCAT.
 GRE subject scores will be considered if submitted.
 Brown University School of Public Health GRE reporting code: 7765.